 Explains paranoia, including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

 If you have a relative or friend who may be experiencing paranoid thoughts, it can be difficult to know how to help.
 You might feel unsure of how to react, particularly if you don't agree with the beliefs they are expressing.

-- Consider if their beliefs might be justified.
 It's easy to dismiss thoughts as paranoid if you don't agree with them or they don't match your experience.
 It's even easier if your loved one has experienced other paranoid thoughts or delusions in the past.
-But it's important to check that you're not making assumptions.
+But it's important to try to check that you're not making assumptions.

-- Don't dismiss their fears.
 Even if you don't agree that they are under threat or at risk, try to understand how they are feeling.
-It's important to recognise that the feelings are very real, even if you feel the beliefs they are based on are unfounded.
+It's important to recognise that their feelings are very real, even if you feel the beliefs they are based on are unfounded.

 Focus on the level of distress they are feeling and offer comfort.
 It's possible to recognise their alarm and acknowledge their feelings without agreeing with the reason they feel that way.

 "[It helps to] deal with the agitation by focusing on the feelings... [and] giving general comforting phrases such as 'All is well, there is nothing to worry about, you are safe.'
 Providing distraction activities can also help to break the cycle of paranoia."

 You can't force anyone to get help if they don't want it, so it's important to reassure your loved one that it's ok to ask for help, and that there is help out there.
 See our pages on how to support someone else to seek help for their mental health for more information.